vagi/my-test-tasks/README.md

 # My collection of test tasks
-### Test Tasks that I was proposed to complete for interviews.
+### Test Tasks that I was proposed to complete during interviews or my studies.

 - Implement a classification in the **TensorFlow** framework for the attached dataset (*TensorFlow Speech Recognition Challenge*).
 The dataset includes a set of recorded short commands or some random noise.
 - Develop an application for text scrapping from proposed website using **Scrapper**, write all data into `CSV` file.
 [Repo](https://github.com/vagi/webscrapping-with-scrapy)